Skip to main content

 • prescribed drugs such as chemotherapy

-• recreational drugs (cannabis, cocaine),
+• recreational drugs (cannabis, cocaine, anabolic steroids),

 • smoking or excessive alcohol intake